QUAKER WOOD MANAGEMENT PLAN

 1.0 General management objectives

-- Educational objectives – use of the site will be encouraged as a learning facility for nearby schools and the wider community.
-Local children will be encouraged to participate in the development and management of the site.
+1.2 Educational objectives – use of the site will be encouraged as a learning facility for nearby schools, youth groups and the wider community.
 The community will be encouraged to share and learn woodland skills.

-- Training – the Project will, through the GLT and other means, encourage members to share and achieve an appropriate level of competence to lead woodland activities.
+1.3 Training – encourage members to share and achieve an appropriate level of competence to lead woodland activities.

-- Timing and progress – it is recognised that this is a long term venture and the actual timing of the work may vary dependant on funding and other considerations.
+1.7 Timing and progress – it is recognised that this is a long term venture and the actual timing of work may vary dependant on funding and other considerations.

-- None of the following will be permitted: horse riding, bicycles, motor cycles, litter, camping, dogs (unless on a lead), dog fouling.
+1.8 None of the following will be permitted: horse riding, motor cycles, litter, camping, dogs (unless on a lead), dog fouling.
 Controlled bonfires will only be permitted in the NW, field when the wind is blowing away from all nearby housing.

 2.0 Specific management objectives